-The VENTuRE team members from the University of Malta, Prof. Claire De Marco, and Prof Tonio Sant, Dr Mitchell Borg, and Dr Guiliano Vernengo from the University of Genoa attended OMAE2022 – 41st International Conference on Ocean, Offshore and Arctic Engineering – held in Hamburg, Germany from 6th to 9th June 2022.
+The VENTuRE team members from the University of Malta, Prof. Claire De Marco, Prof Tonio Sant, and Dr Mitchell Borg, and Dr Guiliano Vernengo from the University of Genoa attended OMAE2022 – 41st International Conference on Ocean, Offshore, and Arctic Engineering – held in Hamburg, Germany from 6th to 9th June 2022.
 The conference covered various engineering topics related to ship and maritime research, including:

 - CFD Modeling Practice & Verification

 - Wave Loading and Motions in Extreme Seas

 - Adapting/Mitigating Climate Change

 - Earthquake Design

 - Internal Waves

 - Marine Hydrodynamics